 Unless we wanted to remove the engine there was no way to replace the original tanks with another single tank per side.
 So we are having two tanks per side fabricated from aluminum.
 Using an end piece of the old tank we made cardboard models of the new tanks to make sure everything would fit and be able to come aboard through our doors and engine room hatch.

-Selecting only the best pieces of cardboard
+Selecting only the finest pieces of cardboard

 Flybridge Workshop under the shrink-wrap bubble